Interpolating quasiregular power mappings: Spherical Julia components and hollow quasi-Fatou components

 Then $f$ is a quasiregular mapping by Theorem \ref{thm:interp_gen}.
 Note that we have

 Recalling that $L$ is the non-negative $x_3$-axis, we make the following observation for later purposes. \begin{lemma} The map $f$ sends $L$ homeomorphically onto $L$. \end{lemma}

 \begin{proof} For any odd integer $d$, the definition of the power map $p_d$ via the solution of the Schr\"oder equation $p_d\circ \mathcal{Z} = \mathcal{Z} \circ d$ implies that $p_d$ maps $L$ homeomorphically into $L$.
 Thus the same is true for any of the scaled power maps in the definition of $f$ from \eqref{eq:QRDef}.
-Moreover, as $F_{R_n,d_n,c_n}$ is obtained from $P$ by pre- and post-composing by dilations, it follows from Lemma \ref{lem:L1} that $F_{R_n,d_n,c_n}$ maps $L$ intersected with the domain of definition of $F_{R_n,d_n,c_n}$ homeomorphically into $L$.
+Moreover, as $F_{R_n,d_n,c_n}$ is obtained from $P$ by pre- and post-composing by dilations, it follows from Lemma \ref{lem:L1} that $F_{R_n,d_n,c_n}$ maps $L\cap A(R_n, S_n)$ homeomorphically into $L$.
 As $f$ is continuous, the lemma follows. \end{proof}